FROM

 relish every moment that I was with them.

-“Why can’t we watch upstairs and mom can just
+“Why can’t we watch upstairs, and Mom can just

 rest?”
 I overheard Naira asking